Introduction to Sapa Vietnam Trekking

 The last leg of our NW mountain tour was this Sapa Vietnam trekking adventure.
 Sapa Vietnam is an idyllic little mountain district which features hundreds of miles of trekking trails that are a popular feature on the northwest mountain tours.

 In Hanoi I visited the Vietnam Museum of Ethnology.
-As a result, when my girlfriend arrived I convinced her that we needed to go trekking in Sapa and visit the NW Mountains.
+As a result, when my girlfriend arrived in Hanoi I convinced her that we needed to go trekking in Sapa and visit the NW Mountains.
 Therefore, we took the time to visit several agencies offering Sapa Vietnam tours.

 The best way to get to Sapa from Hanoi is by train.
 At least that is one way to get to Sapa from Hanoi if you are with a tour group or an Australian backpacker (more on this later).

 However, we were looking for a more enriching and personal experience.
 Therefore, we selected the complete package (with guide and driver) and elected to go on a one week NW mountain tour and visit several villages.

 Sapa Township is multi-ethnic and many of Vietnam’s ethnic minority groups live in this area including the Red Dao (Yao), Black Hmong, Giay and Tay.
 This is the main reason why I came here and we wanted to visit with the ethnic minorities.

 We picked up a Sapa Vietnam map at the hotel and procured a motorbike rental nearby.
 Sapa Vietnam is a small mountain town therefore it was easy to navigate.

 While touring by motorbike outside the city limits, we encountered a lot of the Red Dao ethnic group.
 They were also very interested in selling us their jewelry.

-French Colonial Architecture in Sapa Vietnam
+Colonial History of Sapa Vietnam

-Previously, the French had built a military sanatorium and a military garrison here in 1912.
-This was mainly due to the NW mountain environment and the mild Sapa Vietnam weather.
+Previously, the French had built a military sanatorium and a garrison here in 1912.
+This was mainly due to the serene mountain environment and the mild Sapa Vietnam weather.

 Although the township was effected by the Vietnam War, it still exists mostly intact.
 Many French colonial buildings were destroyed by the Viet Minh fighters but fortunately, Sapa Vietnam was mostly spared from US carpet bombing.

-Sapa Vietnam Trekking!
+Sapa Vietnam Weather

 As a result, we would not enter the Tavan village during our Sapa Trek.
 Instead, we circumnavigated it and stayed at our guide’s house where she has the loft set up for guests.

-Introducing Our Hmong Trekking Guide
+Our Sapa Vietnam Trekking Guide

-Our guide was of Hmong descent although she dd not dress traditionally.
+Our guide was of Hmong descent although she did not dress traditionally.
 She spoke excellent English and she had two kids with her husband.
 Her husband was not Hmong, but instead was of Dao ethnicity.
 I am so frustrated because I don’t recall her name other than that it is was only a single syllable.

-She is on the left in the photo below as we are perched on the edge of the valley at the outset of our Sapa trekking adventure.
+She is on the left in the photo below as we are perched on the edge of the valley at the outset of our Sapa Vietnam trekking adventure.

-Misty Mountains in NW Vietnam
+Misty Mountains surround Sapa, Vietnam

 The Sapa district is surrounded by misty mountain tops that comprise the Hoàng Liên Son range.
 Many of the mountains are of significance including Fan Si Pan which is 3143 meters above sea level.

 We had plenty of company along the way as there were lots of Black Hmong villagers making their way to and from the Sapa township.

-Sapa Vietnam Trekking Guide’s House and Family
+Sapa Vietnam Trekking Accommodations

 In late afternoon we were nearing the end of the trail and started descending into the valley to our Sapa guide’s house.
 We would spend the night there before continuing on the next day to return to Sapa.
-Our guide’s house was situated on the other side of the Tavan valley and we needed to cross over.
+Our guide’s house was situated on the other side of the valley and we needed to cross over.

 The house was very big and we had beds set up in the loft where we would be spending the night.
 These accommodations were more comfortable and more personable than the Sapa Vietnam Hotels.

 Shortly after arrival we got situated and then were introduced to our Sapa guide’s daughter who would be our temporary guide while her mom assisted with dinner.

-Encounters with the Very Shrewd Black Hmong Man
+Encounters with the Black Hmong Man

-I would think that most of the Hmong males who were able, have already left Vietnam.
+I would think that most of the Hmong males who were able have already left Vietnam.
 Especially those who were old enough to have participated in the wars.
-I did not ask our Sapa Vietnam trekking guide about this however, the dearth of Hmong men in the area may partially explain why her husband is Dao.
+I did not ask our Sapa Vietnam trekking guide about this, however the dearth of Hmong men in the area may partially explain why her husband is Dao.

 My girlfriend was anxious for a picture.
 However, he was very shrewd and would not agree unless we paid him a few dong.
 After his fee was paid he was all smiles.